theogiraudet/Bookshelf/docs/modules/tree.md

 ## 🗿 Structures

-Bellow, you can find below all structures available in this module.
+Below, you can find below all structures available in this module.

 ---